Table of Contents

 - Schedule regular outdoor time for running, climbing, and playground activities

-One of the most transformative changes we made was establishing a simple rule: before screen time, we move.
-Sometimes it’s a dance party, sometimes it’s a quick obstacle course around the living room, sometimes it’s jumping on our mini trampoline.
-This serves two purposes – it gives valuable vestibular input and creates a healthy association between movement and leisure activities.
+One transformative rule we established: before screen time, we move.
+Sometimes it’s a dance party, sometimes a quick obstacle course, sometimes jumping on our mini trampoline.
+This serves two purposes—valuable vestibular input and healthy associations between movement and leisure.

 The Ripple Effect: How Balance Changes Everything

-And perhaps most importantly, a deeper parent-child bond develops through these shared physical experiences.
+Most importantly, a deeper parent-child bond develops through these shared physical experiences.
 There’s something profoundly connecting about moving together, supporting your child’s body as they develop these crucial skills.
-The trust that builds during these activities extends to other areas of your relationship.

-As you close this article and look at your child, I hope you see them differently – not just as a little person with big emotions or learning challenges or behavioral quirks, but as a developing system seeking balance in the most literal sense.
+As you look at your child now, see them differently—not just as a little person with big emotions or behavioral quirks, but as a developing system seeking balance in the most literal sense.

-The vestibular connection isn’t just another parenting theory or passing trend.
+The vestibular connection isn’t just another parenting theory.
 It’s based on neuroscience and developmental principles that have existed as long as humans have.
 Our ancestors understood this connection intuitively when they rocked babies, encouraged active play, and created cultures rich in dance and movement.

-So what will you do with this information?
-Maybe you’ll start small – a few extra minutes of swinging at the park, a dance break before tackling homework, or a gentle rocking chair session before bed.
-Or perhaps you’ll make bigger changes to your home environment and daily routine to prioritize movement in new ways.
+Maybe you’ll start small—a few extra minutes of swinging at the park, a dance break before homework, or gentle rocking before bed.
+Or perhaps you’ll make bigger changes to prioritize movement in new ways.

 Whatever you choose, know that by supporting your child’s vestibular development, you’re not just helping them navigate today’s challenges.
 You’re giving them a foundation of physical and emotional balance that will serve them throughout their life.